-Pleasance founded lil omm yoga in 2008 after many years in the DC Public & Charter Schools.
-She is MAMA to Saylor & Milo, her children whom she adores!
+Pleasance founded lil omm yoga in 2008 after burn out from her years as a teacher and administrator in the DC Public & Charter Schools.
+She is mama to Saylor & Milo, her children whom she adores!
 “Do what you LOVE and LOVE what you do” is Pleasance’s life mission and mantra.
-She believes yoga is TRULY for all shapes, sizes, colors, and ages!
-She is honored to be a luluelmon ambassador for the Logan Circle store and is grateful to have worked with many DC community organizations and non profits including, YOKID, Center for Inspired Teaching, Girls on the Run, DC Scores, DC Voice, Holistic Moms’ Network, Friends of Guy Mason.
-Pleasance is a graduate of The Institute of Integrative Nutrition and is a Holistic Health Coach.
-Currently her passion is teaching prenatal, postnatal, toddlers, kids and family yoga.
-She is inspired by Max Strom, Erich Schiffman, The Mohans, Pema Chodron & Karen Maezen Miller.
-These teachers have deeply transformed Pleasance's practice & teaching.
+She believes yoga is TRULY for all shapes, sizes, colors, and ages.
+She is honored to have worked with many DC community organizations and non profits, led yoga & wellness retreats for college students, moms groups and organizations.
+Pleasance is a graduate of The Institute of Integrative Nutrition & a co-founder of the National Kids Yoga Conference.
+She is deeply inspired by her teachers; Max Strom, Erich Schiffman, The Mohans, Pema Chodron & Karen Maezen Miller.

 Sandy began practicing yoga in 2001 as part of her physical therapy after a bicycle accident.
 She studied Iyengar style yoga and for the first time learned how to stand straight and walk in alignment.
 Looking for more movement, Sandy tried vinyasa style yoga.
 She ended up falling in love with vinyasa style yoga and completed her teacher training at Hot Yoga in 2005.
 Sandy has also studied with Max Strom, Erich Schiffmann and Annie Carpenter Sandy offers a challenging Vinyasa flow class that explores strong sequences with an emphasis on breath, alignment, and mindful movement.
 In addition to teaching yoga, Sandy has been a professional photographer for over 30 years.
 She has 4 grown children, 4 grandchildren and lives with her husband in Chevy Chase, MD.